Hirooki Goto

 Hirooki Goto (後藤洋央紀, Gotō Hirōki) is a Japanese professional wrestler and actor.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a former IWGP World Heavyweight Champion.
-He is also one-half of the tag team Bishamon alongside Yoshi-Hashi.
+He is signed to New Japan Pro-Wrestling (NJPW).
+He is also one-half of Bishamon alongside Yoshi-Hashi.

 Goto holds the record of being one-third of the longest reigning NEVER Openweight 6-Man Tag Team Champions with his Chaos stablemates, Tomohiro Ishii and Yoshi-Hashi.
-He is also a two-time IWGP Intercontinental Champion, a five-time IWGP Tag Team Champion, a one-time IWGP Junior Heavyweight Tag Team Champion, a five-time NEVER Openweight Champion, a one-time winner of the G1 Climax (2008), a five-time winner of the World Tag League (2012, 2014, 2021, 2022, and 2023), and a record three-time winner of the New Japan Cup (2009, 2010, and 2012).
+He is also a three-time IWGP Intercontinental Champion, a five-time IWGP Tag Team Champion, a one-time IWGP Junior Heavyweight Tag Team Champion, a one-time IWGP Heavyweight Champion, a five-time NEVER Openweight Champion, a one-time winner of the G1 Climax (2008), a five-time winner of the World Tag League (2012, 2014, 2021, 2022, and 2023), and a record three-time winner of the New Japan Cup (2009, 2010, and 2012).

 Early life

 Goto attended Kuwana Kogyo High School in Kuwana, Mie, where he was classmates with Katsuyori Shibata.
 Goto later attended Kokushikan University, where he took part in freestyle wrestling and Greco-Roman wrestling.